JUST FOR PARENTS

 What Should Stay Home?

 We want to create an environment that is safe and conducive to positive spiritual and personal growth.
 In addition, our campers are in a physically active program and some kinds of dress could be a hazard to those wearing it.
 We realize there are a variety of perspectives on appropriate music, entertainment and dress.
-To make the environment as comfortable and safe as possible, for as many campers as possible, we ask that you review the "What Not To Bring List."
+To make the environment as comfortable and safe as possible, for our campers and thier parents review the "What Not To Bring List."
 If brought to camp they could/will be confiscated until the end of the week.

 Lost and Found Items